cris-s-santiago/Rocket-Elevators-Go-Controller/README.md

 - Battery, Column, Elevator, CallButton, FloorRequestButton, Door.
 Each class has its own methods.

-⚡In the Batery Class, we will have the following methods:
+⚡In the Battery Class, we will have the following methods:
 - createBasementColumn: Responsible for creating the column that will serve the basement.
 - createColumns: Responsible for creating the other columns.
 - createFloorRequestButtons: Responsible for creating the buttons that will be on the panel, except the basement floors.